 Mikkey Dee’s Sadness Over Last Moment with Lemmy

-The pair spoke for the last time backstage after what turned out to be their last show, which took place in Germany on Dec.
-11, 2015.
-Lemmy, who didn’t realize he was suffering from cancer at the time, died 17 days later, aged 70.
+The pair spoke for the last time backstage after what turned out to be their final show, which was held on Dec.
+11, 2015 in Germany.
+Kilmister didn’t realize he was suffering from cancer at the time, and he died 17 days later at age 70.

-He recounted his last words to the band leader following the Berlin concert, which included a discussion about changing the part of their set list that covered latest album Bad Magic.
-“We were all gonna go separate ways… I was gonna just fly out to Sweden, and Phil went back home to Wales,” he said.
+He recounted his last words to Kilmister following the Berlin concert, which included a discussion about changing the part of their set list that covered Motorhead's latest album Bad Magic.
+“We were all gonna go separate ways.
+I was gonna just fly out to Sweden, and Phil went back home to Wales,” Dee said.
 “Lemmy was flying back to L.A., but I believe he was gonna fly to London and stay one night or two or so and say ‘hi’ to friends and then fly back home.

 “I went down to Lemmy’s dressing room, and I said, ‘Alright, go back to L.A. and figure out, maybe, another two songs from Bad Magic that you think that we should do.
 And we take out the two songs that we already played on this leg, and we put in two new songs from the record.'
 And he said, 'Yeah, alright, I’ll check that out.'
 And I said, 'Let's hook up after Christmas' – because it was the 11th of December at that time, and I figured we'd talk between Christmas and New Year's Eve. … And he said, 'Yeah, I'll go back and work on that.’